Enveloppe/obsidian-enveloppe/README.md

 3. By default, the branch will be merged once all the notes (and their embedded files) have been processed.

 > [!WARNING]
-> Sometimes, the branch may not be merged due to merge conflicts.
+> Some users have reported the branch not merging due to merge conflicts.
 This can occur if you push too frequently.

-## 🪛 Developing
+## 🪛 Contribute

 You can :